Unlocking the "Human Factor" in Employee Wellbeing

 Years ago, in lower Manhattan, flames burst through the windows of a skyscraper.
 Cornered by a fast-moving fire, employees clung to the window frames until the heat, the flames, and the terror became too much to bear.
 They leapt from the windows to their certain death, their burning hair and clothes leaving a smoky trail, and crashed smoldering to the ground with an unearthly thud.

 This is not an account of a terrorist attack.
-This is the scene of what, for 90 years prior to 2001, had stood as the worst workplace disaster in New York City history.
-Like 9/11, this tragedy changed the world -- especially the world of work.
+This is the scene of what, for 90 years prior to 2001, stood as the worst workplace disaster in New York City history.
+Like 9/11, this tragedy changed the world — especially the world of work.

 Shirtwaists were a kind of trendy women's blouse, and the Triangle factory, which occupied the top three floors of the 10-story Asch building, could barely make them fast enough to keep up with demand.
 Each floor of the crowded Triangle factory had two exits.
 But the Greene Street exit, the one that workers were herded through at the end of each day so that bosses could search the workers' handbags for stolen goods, was blocked by flames after the blaze exploded near the end of the workday that Saturday.

-The only remaining exit, the Washington Place exit, was locked -- a huddle of desperate workers burned to death trying to open it.
-Fire escapes led nowhere and eventually collapsed in a mangled mass of heat-compromised iron.
-Workers jumped down the elevator shaft into a heap of corpses on top of the elevator, which had shuttled many panicked workers to safety until the heroic elevator operator, Joseph Zito, knew it could run no more.
+The only remaining exit, the Washington Place exit, was locked — a huddle of desperate workers burned to death trying to open it.
+Fire escapes led nowhere and eventually collapsed in a mangled mass of melted metal.
+Workers jumped down the elevator shaft into a heap of corpses on top of the elevator, which had shuttled many panicked workers to safety until the heroic elevator operator, Joseph Zito (the inspiration for my business’s name, Jozito LLC) knew it could run no more.

-The fire department responded quickly, but their ladders weren't tall enough to reach any of the victims.
+The fire department responded quickly, but its ladders weren't tall enough to reach any of the victims.
 The factory owners, Max Blanck and Isaac Harris, managed to escape the inferno.
-(Later, Blanck and Harris were found not-guilty of wrongdoing in a contrived court case, and had to escape the courthouse undercover as the families of the victims cried for justice.
-They went on to have additional scuffles with the law over suspicious fires and illegally locked factory doors).

 Several days after the fire, a funeral procession of 120,000 workers marched in the pouring rain, as 300,000 grief stricken New Yorkers looked on in a demonstration of unity.
 Marchers pledged never to forget the fate of the young women and men of the Triangle Shirtwaist factory.